GogiPuttar/adityanairswebsite.github.io/_posts/2023-03-30-JointTorqueOptimization.md

 hidden: true
 ---

-Python, Legged Locomotion, Model-Predictive Control, Nonlinear Optimization, Controls, Dynamic Systems, Simulation, HEBI Daisy Hexapod
+Research, Python, Legged Locomotion, Model-Predictive Control, Nonlinear Optimization, Controls, Dynamic Systems, Simulation, HEBI Daisy Hexapod

 ### This Section is incomplete as finals week came in the way.
 Please check back again on December 25th 2023 🎄.
 Thank you for your interest `:)`